Emergency aid

 Emergency aid for those affected

 Help has been active in Ukraine since 2021 and is operating in all government-controlled regions of Ukraine.
-Two years after the escalation of the war, we have achieved the following, among other things:
+Since the escalation of the war three years ago, we have supported over 4.3 million people:

-• We have distributed around 100,000 food and hygiene packages to affected families.
+• We have distributed around 180,000 food and hygiene packages to affected families in Ukraine.

-• More than 30,000 people have access to psychosocial support, especially children and women affected by violence.
+• More than 74,000 people in Ukraine have access to psychosocial support, especially children and women affected by violence.

 Our team in Ukraine is doing everything it can to support people in need.
 We also provide medical and social aid for Ukrainian refugees in Moldova, for example by sending out mobile medical units and looking after children in refugee shelters.